jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

 {{< figure src="img/htmltest.jpg" caption="htmltest GH action output" alt="htmltest GH action output" align="center">}}

 To enable, see `.github/workflows/htmltest.yml` and its configuration file `.github/.htmltest.yml`.
-This follows resource [^5].
+This follows resource [^5], with some modifications that are described in comments in the files.
+In particular, I want to note that I run my `scripts/build` in `htmltest.yml` instead of just `hugo`, as in the original file.

 #### Behavior